usds/justice40-tool/data/data-pipeline/README.md

 ### Windows Users

-If you want to run tile generation, please install TippeCanoe [following these instrcutions](https://github.com/GISupportICRC/ArcGIS2Mapbox#installing-tippecanoe-on-windows).
+If you want to run tile generation, please install TippeCanoe [following these instructions](https://github.com/GISupportICRC/ArcGIS2Mapbox#installing-tippecanoe-on-windows).
 You also need some pre-requisites for Geopandas as specified in the Poetry requirements.
 Please follow [these instructions](https://stackoverflow.com/questions/56958421/pip-install-geopandas-on-windows) to install the Geopandas dependency locally.
+It's definitely easier if you have access to WSL (Windows Subsystem Linux), and install these packages using

 ### Setting up Poetry

 - Start a terminal
 - Change to this directory (`/data/data-pipeline/`)
-- Make sure you have Python 3.9 installed: `python -V` or `python3 -V`
+- Make sure you have at least Python 3.7 installed: `python -V` or `python3 -V`
 - We use [Poetry](https://python-poetry.org/) for managing dependencies and building the application.
 Please follow the instructions on their site to download.
 - Install Poetry requirements with `poetry install`

-### Downloading Census Block Groups GeoJSON and Generating CBG CSVs

-- Make sure you have Docker running in your machine
+### The Application entrypoint

+After installing the poetry dependencies, you can see a list of commands with the following steps:
 - Start a terminal
+- Change to the package directory (i.e. `cd data/data-pipeline/data_pipeline`)
+- Then run `poetry run python3 data_pipeline/application.py --help`

+### Downloading Census Block Groups GeoJSON and Generating CBG CSVs (not normally required)

+- Start a terminal
-- Change to the package directory (i.e. `cd data/data-pipeline/data_pipeline/`)
+- Change to the package directory (i.e. `cd data/data-pipeline/data_pipeline`)
-- If you want to clear out all data and tiles from all directories, you can run: `poetry run cleanup_data`.
+- If you want to clear out all data and tiles from all directories, you can run: `poetry run python3 data_pipeline/application.py data-cleanup`.
-- Then run `poetry run download_census`
+- Then run `poetry run python3 data_pipeline/application.py census-data-download`
-  Note: Census files are not kept in the repository and the download directories are ignored by Git
+  Note: Census files are hosted in the Justice40 S3 and you can skip this step by passing the `datasource` flag in the scripts below

+### Run all ETL processes
 ### Generating Map Tiles

-- Make sure you have Docker running in your machine
 - Start a terminal
 - Change to the package directory (i.e. `cd data/data-pipeline/data_pipeline`)
-- Then run `poetry run generate_tiles`
+- Then run `poetry run python3 data_pipeline/application.py generate-map-tiles`
 - If you have S3 keys, you can sync to the dev repo by doing `aws s3 sync ./data_pipeline/data/score/tiles/ s3://justice40-data/data-pipeline/data/score/tiles --acl public-read --delete`

 ### Serve the map locally